nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 Authorization callback URL
 `http://localhost:3000/users/auth/github/callback`

-Click the "Resgister application" button.
+Click the "Register application" button.
 This will display your `Client ID` and `Client Secret` which is what you will use to get OAuth working on your local machine.

 Go to `config/application.yml` in your local project directory for The Odin Project and fill in the following:
 ```